joe-at-da/face-swap/README.md

 ## Development Status

-Currently in Beta phase with all core features implemented.
+The Parliament Video Clip Manager has reached beta status with all core features implemented.
 Both backend and frontend components are complete and ready for deployment.

 ### Current Status (April 26, 2025)